What is genital psoriasis?

 In general, psoriasis looks like patches of red skin with thick, shiny scales.
 When it develops in the genital area, the patches may be a brighter red, but you usually won’t see the classic scales of psoriasis.

-When it occurs within the folds of skin, the color may be more of a reddish-white or reddish-grey.
-The skin can become cracked and sore.
-It can look a lot like thrush, which is a type of yeast infection.
+When it occurs within the folds of your skin, also known as inverse psoriasis, the color may be more of a reddish-white or reddish-grey.
+Your skin can become cracked and sore and may bleed.
+Psoriasis can also look a lot like thrush, which is a type of yeast infection.
+Learn more about what inverse psoriasis looks like.

-Most of the time, doctors can make the diagnosis just by looking at it.
+Most of the time, your doctor can make a diagnosis just by looking at your skin.
 Sometimes, further testing may be needed to rule out bacterial or fungal infections.

 The genitals are a sensitive area, so your skin is likely to be tender.
 Genital psoriasis can cause itching, burning, and quite a bit of discomfort.
 It can even become painful.

-It can be hard to tell the difference between psoriasis of the genitals and contact dermatitis or some types of infection.
+It can be hard to tell the difference between genital psoriasis and contact dermatitis or some types of infection.
 Even if you have psoriasis, it’s not a given that a genital rash is due to psoriasis.
+Learn more about the various causes of genital rash.

 If your skin cracks, you’re more susceptible to bacterial or fungal infections.
 It’s possible to have both genital psoriasis and an infection at the same time, which may require a combination of treatments.

-The skin around the genitals is quite delicate, so you’ll want to be careful.
-If you develop a rash on or around your genitals, it’s important that you see a doctor for a diagnosis before you try to treat it.
+The skin around your genitals is quite delicate.
+If you develop a rash on or around your genitals, it’s important that you see your doctor for a diagnosis before you try to treat it.

-Treating the condition sooner rather than later will give you a better chance of finding relief from symptoms.
+Treating the condition sooner rather than later will give you a better chance of finding relief.

-If you notice a rash forming in your genital areas, you can do the following at home to help keep the rash from getting worse:
+If you notice a rash forming in your genital areas, the following tips may help keep your rash from getting worse:

-- Avoid personal hygiene products that have fragrances or other harsh ingredients.
+- Avoid personal hygiene products with fragrances or other harsh ingredients.

 - Keep the area clean.